theworldasastage/hugo/content/reading-list.md

 weight: 111
 ---

 > "How to live?
-A. Read a lot, forget most of what you read, and be slow-witted" - Sarah Bakewell
+A. Read a lot, forget most of what you read, and be slow-witted" - Montaigne

 I'm always reading.
 I do it because it's fun to discover and learn new things.
 In retrospective, I also read because in each book I find out a bit more about what we are all obsessed about: _Why are we there?_.
 Each book brings its little insight on how to behave, how to learn, how to be happier.